VasuGoel/python-personal-notes/README.md

 python
 ```

-* If you see something like this, then you're good to go!
+* If you see something like this, you're good to go!
 ```
 Python 3.7.3 (v3.7.3:ef4ec6ed12, Mar 25 2019, 16:52:21)
 [Clang 6.0 (clang-600.0.57)] on darwin